-The celebration began on Wednesday at noon with a Zoom panel featuring Attorney General Mark Herring.
+Our 20th Anniversary celebration began on November 11th at noon with a Zoom panel featuring Attorney General Mark Herring.
 Attorney General Herring was joined by Virginia LCV and LCVEF board members Chris Miller (President of Piedmont Environmental Council), Dana Wiggins (Director of the Center for Community Outreach and Affordable Clean Energy Project with the Virginia Poverty Law Center) and Phil Hernandez (civil rights attorney and former Senior Policy Analyst in President Barack Obama’s White House Domestic Policy Council) for an opportunity to learn about the post-election lay of the land and what’s next for environmental priorities in Virginia.
 If you missed this important webinar, the full recording appears below.

 On Thursday, November 12th, we held a Zoom panel discussion featuring Virginia LCV’s Executive Director Mike Town, Mary Rafferty (Executive Director of the Virginia Conservation Network), Albert Pollard (Virginia State Director for the Energy Foundation) and Peggy Sanner (Virginia Executive Director of the Chesapeake Bay Foundation).
 Discussion topics included what the conservation community is prioritizing in 2021 and takeaways from this election cycle.

 Mike also answered member question submissions on a range of topics from environmental justice to electric deregulation.
 If you missed this webinar, a recording appears below: